manoloesparta/lostinparadise/docs/endpoints.md

     ```json
     {
         "statusCode": 400,
+        "message": {
-        "message": "Incorrect username or password"
+            "error": "No match for username or password"
+        }
     }
     ```